t4ngth00/countries/README.md

 ```bash
 ./mvnw spring-boot:run
 ```
-Server has been config to be run on port 3000.
+The server has been configured to be run on port 3000.
 Therefore, the base URL is http://localhost:3000/

 ## API endpoints:
 ```bash